dominictarr/bench-lru/README.md

 * all rounders (tiny-lru, hashlru, lru-native, modern-lru, lru-cache) where the performance to add update and evict are comparable.
 * fast-write, slow-evict (lru_cache, lru, simple-lru-cache, lru-fast) these have better set/update times, but for some reason are quite slow to evict items!
-* slow in at least 2 categories (mkc, faster-lur-cache, secondary-cache)
+* slow in at least 2 categories (mkc, faster-lru-cache, secondary-cache)

 ## Discussion